ttsalo/reprap-projects/BBLogic/README.md

          elements have positive ones and reverse the conicality
        - This actually makes a lot of sense, allowing straight signals to act as simple bridges with no other support.

+      - Picking up again on 23.9.2022
+       - The new connector idea still seems sound.
+It reinforces the signal path specifically and keeps the scaffolding as simple support.
+On the negative side, printability when off the printing surface is not great, but for multi block high structures it's going to be a problem anyways.
+       - Redesigning the gate as roofless track-like structure, printed in the final orientation.
+        - Make the gate from two separate single signal blocks?

+       - Testing 6.10.2022
+        - Tried improving the printability of the fabric block
+         - There was a possibility of a bounce from inner to outer track on high speed input
+         - However making the input curves higher slows down the balls.
+Might be useful for slowing down the signals in some designs.
+         - Removing upper portions of output curves didn't work, would allow balls to move between tracks
+	 - After tuning various parameters the block can be printed with minimal supports and cleanup.
+Remember to adjust the support angles so that the ball channel only gets support right as the exit end.

+       - Development on 9.12.2022
+        - Refactor the gate for the new connector system and solve some problems
+	- Use roofless tubes for the gate, requires some work for refitting the moving parts
+	- What supports the upper end of the gate?
+	 - It needs to have something along the full length to put it on support blocks underneath.
+Adjusted 3x1 spacer block so that it works also as a print support?
+	  - Probably just the base plate and then whatever on top
+	- How do we put anything on top of the gate?
+	 - Either an integral structure or external supports
+	 - Thinking of a larger circuit, each gate drops the ball one level and the switch fabric another level.
+	 - Meaning that the gate above will be 8 levels up, leaving 6 empty grid levels between them (if we want to make a helix structure)
+	 - This makes fully printed superstructure a very big print for any larger circuit and the sane approach would be to use non-printed parts

+       - Testing 10.12.2022:
+        - Modular interlocking build plate DONE
+	- This is a must, assembling on flat surface is a no-go
+	- However it turns out that making the spacer pegs loose is a bad idea.
+The tightly fitting track system is not going to be exactly precise and if everything under it is loose, it will tend to knock the spacer towers over when doing anything.
+	 - TODO: change the fit to be precise.
+The original idea of being able to easily remove and insert large track modules is not worth the downside of everything being built on a shaky foundation.